nicolemne/warcraft-mogs/README.md

 - Make an initial commit and push the code to the GitHub Repository. `git add . git commit -m "Initial deployment" git push`

 ### 5. Heroku Deployment:
-- Click Deploy tab in Heroku
+- Click the Deploy tab in Heroku
-- In the 'Deployment method' section select 'Github' and click the 'connect to Github' button to confirm.
+- In the 'Deployment method' section select 'Github' and click the 'Connect to GitHub' button to confirm.
 - In the 'search' box enter the Github repository name for the project
-- Click search and then click connect to link the heroku app with the Github repository.
-The box will confirm that heroku is connected to the repository.
+- Click search and then click connect to link the Heroku app with the GitHub repository.
+The box will confirm that Heroku is connected to the repository.

 ### 6. Final Deployment
 In the IDE:

 - When development is complete change the debug setting to: DEBUG = False in settings.py
-- In Heroku settings config vars change the DISABLE_COLLECTSTATIC value to 0
+- In Heroku settings config vars, change the DISABLE_COLLECTSTATIC value to 0
 - Because DEBUG must be switched to True for development and False for production it is recommended that only manual deployment is used in Heroku.
 - To manually deploy click the button 'Deploy Branch'.
 The default 'main' option in the dropdown menu should be selected in both cases.
 When the app is deployed a message 'Your app was successfully deployed' will be shown.
 Click 'view' to see the deployed app in the browser.